ny-haskell/composeconference/2016/program.md

 ---

 The [C◦mp◦se :: Unconference and Exchange](../unconference) will occur following the conference on February 6th and 7th.
-Please [register](https://www.eventbrite.com/e/cmpse-unconference-and-exchange-2016-tickets-20455465849). for both tickets to attend the both portions of C◦mp◦se.
+Please [register](https://www.eventbrite.com/e/cmpse-unconference-and-exchange-2016-tickets-20455465849). for each event to attend both portions of C◦mp◦se.